VPIT: Real-time Embedded Single Object 3D Tracking Using Voxel Pseudo Images: Introduction

 Application of tracking methods for real-world tasks meets a problem where, due to the model's latency, not all data frames can be processed \cite{li2020towards, li2021dl_for_AD}.
 For single-frame tasks, such as object detection, this problem only influences the latency of the predictions and not their quality, but in tracking, the connection between consecutive frames is important.
 This means that dropping frames can result in wrong associations for MOT or in a lost object for SOT.
 Methods like those mentioned above do not take into consideration the limited computational capabilities of embedded computing devices, which are typically used in robotics applications, e.g., self-driving cars, due to a lower power consumption that allows the robotic system to stay active for a longer time.
 These devices have a different architecture of CPU-GPU communication than desktop computers and high-end workstations.
 Thus, depending on the CPU-GPU workload balance and communication protocol of a robotic system, some methods can be better suited for achieving real-time operation.

 In this paper, we present a novel method for 3D SOT receiving voxel pseudo images as an input, as opposed to point-based models proposed for 3D SOT.
-Voxel pseudo images are created in Bird's-eye View (BEV) coordinates, and since the objects in such projection do not change size, we remove the standard multiscale search process followed by 2D SOT methods.
-We propose the use of multi-rotation search, where differently rotated search regions are compared against a single target representation to predict both the position and rotation of the object.
+Voxel pseudo images are created in Bird's-eye View (BEV) coordinates, and since the objects in such projection do not change size, we remove the standard multiscale search process followed by 2D SOT methods, and instead we propose the use of multi-rotation search, where differently rotated search regions are compared against a single target representation to predict both the position and rotation of the object.
 We show that adopting such an approach leads to fast tracking with competitive performance compared to the point-based methods.
-This opens a possibility to adapt 2D SOT methods for a 3D task with minor changes.
+Additionally, the use of voxel pseudo images opens a possibility to adapt 2D SOT methods for a 3D task with minor changes since the input data, structured with pillars, can be directly processed by 2D CNNs.
 Considering real-world limitations, we follow \cite{li2020towards} and implement a benchmark for real-time Lidar-based 3D SOT on embedded devices, showcasing the performance drop of the fastest methods when implemented in a real-world scenario.
+We compare VPIT using the real-time benchmark with some of the fastest methods, P2P \cite{qi2020p2b} and PTT \cite{shan2023ptt} and show that the performance of those methods degrades significantly when they need to run on embedded devices.
+This is also an indication that other methods, which are $1.5$ times, or more, slower than these, will not be able to track at all.